NLeSC/data-storytelling/docs/storybuilding/README.md

 We are all natural-born storytellers.
 Or at the very least, storylisteners.
 The same drive lies behind a gathering around the fireplace, a night at the movies or listening to a podcast on your morning run: our brain's hunger for narratives.
-We are almost literally wired for it.
+Our brains are literally wired for it.

 And yet creating a story can be challenging.

 This tutorial presents a strategy for simplifying the creative process of building a story.
 And as in any good story, we have to start from the beginning.

 ## What is a story?